analphagamma/DesignBlocks/README.md

 - Right click: rotate the block horizontally
 - Middle click: exit the game

-When exiting the game asks you whether you want to save your design.
-The "load" function hasn't been implemented yet but you can still save your creation and one day you will beable to see it again ;)
+When exiting, the game will ask you whether you want to save your design.
+The "load" function hasn't been implemented yet but you can still save your creation and one day you will be able to see it again ;)

 Future plans: I want to add a feature where you can print out your design.